Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Simulation Study

 In addition to verifying our method's asymptotic behavior, we compared its estimates against those of competing approaches.
-We computed the Frobenius norm of each procedure's estimate against the corresponding true covariance matrix.
-The mean norms over all simulations were then computed for each covariance matrix estimation procedure, again stratified by $n$, $J/n$, and the covariance matrix model (Figure~\ref{mean-frobenius}).
-We repeat this benchmarking experiment under the spectral norm even though our theoretical results do not relate to it.
-We nonetheless expect similar outcomes given the relationship between these two norms for reasons previously described.
-The accuracy of our estimation procedure with respect to the leading eigenvalue of the covariance matrix is presented in Figure~\ref{spectral-norm-sim}.
+We computed the Frobenius and spectral norms of each procedure's estimate against the corresponding true covariance matrix.
+The mean norms over all simulations were then computed for each covariance matrix estimation procedure, again stratified by $n$, $J/n$, and the covariance matrix model (Figures~\ref{supp:mean-frobenius} and \ref{supp:mean-spectral} of the Online Supplement).
+Our data-adaptive procedure is found to perform at least as well as the best alternative estimation strategy across all simulation scenarios under both norms.

-Altogether, the results of these simulation experiments speak plainly.
-Our proposed cross-validated loss-based covariance matrix estimator selection procedure should be employed when estimating covariance matrices in high-dimensional settings.
-An estimator selected by our procedure tends to perform no worse than the single best estimator contained in the library of candidates, while avoiding the need for making subjective (i.e., possibly unwarranted) choices among estimator families.
-By letting the data inform the choice of covariance estimator, significant gains are to be expected relative to even informed choices among popular or state-of-the-art estimators.